rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ## Revisions of Published Modules

 IANA considerations to register YANG module and submodule names are specified in {{Section 14 of !RFC6020}}.
-This document amends the guidance on names unicity as follows
+This document amends the guidance on names unicity as follows:

 OLD:
 : All module and submodule names in the registry MUST be unique.